abeloa3411/abeloa3411/README.md

 ### Hi there 👋, my name is Abel wanyonyi
-#### I create Cool Mobile apps and websites
+#### I create Cool Mobile apps and websites with kotlin and javascript
-I am abel, i enjoy creating cool stuffs.
-I am  also a bug hunter

 - 🌱 I’m constantly learning